Our History

 The system spread rapidly within the civilian population, thanks to a team of Imi’s qualified students.
 These instructors were personally chosen and trained by Imi and accredited by the Israeli Ministry of Education as teachers of Krav Maga.

-In the 1950s Krav Maga gets refined on the battlefield.
+In the 1950s, the history of Krav Maga states that the fighting technique gets refined on the battlefield.
 In the 20 years that he served in the army, Imi developed and refined his unique system of self defense and hand-to-hand combat, training the instructors and soldiers of the Israeli Defense Force’s elite units.
 Since Israel was in a constant state of war with its neighbors, the techniques and tactics he developed were constantly being tested – not in theory, but on the battlefields of the Middle East.

 The fledgling Israeli government asked Imi to develop an effective system of self defense and fighting, which later became the Krav Maga system.
 The Haganah was eventually incorporated into the Israeli Defense Force, and Imi became the Chief Instructor for the military school for Physical Training and Krav Maga.